birdortyedi/birdortyedi.github.io/_pages/about.md

 * Reviewer, the European Conference on Computer Vision 2022 (ECCV2022)
 * Reviewer, NTIRE 2022 New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing at CVPR 2022
+* Reviewer, AIM2022 Advances in Image Manipulation workshop in conjunction with ECCV 2022
+* Reviewer, IEEE/CVF Winter Conference on Applications of Computer Vision (WACV) 2023
 * Reviewer, 30th IEEE Conference on Signal Processing and Communications Applications

 [me]: images/logo.jpg
 [ozu-cs]: https://www.ozyegin.edu.tr/en/computer-science-department